-This easy Peach Cobbler with Pie Crust can be made in no time using either fresh or frozen peaches.
-The topping is made with premade pie crust for a flaky, buttery finish.
-It is perfect for when you are craving something sweet and comforting but don't want to put in a lot of effort!
+This easy Peach Cobbler with Pie Crust is perfect for when you are craving something sweet and comforting but don't want to put in a lot of effort!
+You can use fresh or frozen peaches to make the 5-minute filling, then top it with a premade pie crust!

 Can't get enough peach cobbler flavor?
 Try this super moist Peach Pound Cake or these flavorful Cobbler Cupcakes!

-See the recipe card at the bottom of this post for the full list of ingredients, including measurements.
+Looking for the full recipe?
+The recipe card at the bottom of this post includes the complete list of ingredients, measurements, and instructions.

 Granulated Sugar - This sweetens the filling.
-You can substitute it with brown sugar for a more caramelized flavor, or try a mix of both granulated and brown sugar.
+For a more caramelized flavor, you can substitute brown sugar or try a mix of both granulated and brown sugar.

 Lemon Juice - This adds a bright, acidic flavor that balances out the sweetness of the filling.
 Lime juice can also be used.